 Apart from these components that enhance information security, there are also basic concepts relating to people that use information which include; Identity and Access management.
 The purpose of identification and access management is to enable the authorized subjects (user, process, robot e.t.c.) to access the right objects (document, system, database etc.) and deny access to unauthorized subjects.
 Identification, authentification, authorization and accountability (called AAA) are parts of the process.

-A. Identification
+Identification

-It is the first important step or process in which the subject, for example, the user has to identify with some identification i.e. username, SSN, email etc. It is very necessary to identify oneself before going to the next step of access.
-Usernames and emails are private and should not be shared with the public otherwise they will have unauthorized access.
+It is the first important step or process in which the subject, for example, the user has to identify with some identification i.e. username, SSN, email etc.